Philippine noontime variety television shows: Wowowee, It's Showtime, Pilipinas Win Na Win, Happy Yipee Yehey!, and Wowowillie (2005–present)

-Beginning April 6, 2024, It's Showtime made its mark as the third Kapamilya noontime show to air on GMA, following the footsteps of its predecessors Student Canteen (1975–1986) and Eat Bulaga!
-(1995–2023) which saw both noontime shows achieve greater success in ratings during their time as a Kapuso noontime show.
-On June 17, 2024, the show expanded its reach when it simulcasted on ALLTV, marking a return to its original home, Channel 2 analog free television and Channel 16 digital free TV, both former frequencies of the show producer, trademark and copyright registration holder, ABS-CBN.
-Both this move and the Eat Bulagas coverage reach expansion into CNN Philippines (later rebranded as RPTV) also marking the return of Mondays to Saturdays noontime programming timeslot on both Channel 2 and Channel 9 to their original ABS-CBN roots.
+Beginning on April 6, 2024, It's Showtime made its mark as the third Kapamilya noontime show to air on GMA, following in the footsteps of its predecessors Student Canteen (1975–1986) and Eat Bulaga!
+(1995–2024), which saw both noontime shows achieve greater success in ratings during their time as a Kapuso noontime show.
+On June 17, 2024, the show expanded its reach when it was simulcasted on All TV, marking a return to its original home, Channel 2 analog free television and Channel 16 digital free TV, both former frequencies of the show's producer, trademark, and copyright registration holder, ABS-CBN.
+Both this move and with the Eat Bulaga!s coverage expansion into CNN Philippines (later rebranded as RPTV), also marking the historic return of the traditional Mondays to Saturdays noontime slot on both Channel 2 and Channel 9 to their original ABS-CBN roots.

 Lunch Out Loud/Tropang LOL (2020–2023)

-Lunch Out Loud is one of the numerous programs produced by Brightlight Productions, a production outfit of former Rep. Albee Benitez, that serves as the blocktimer of TV5 and was directed by newcomer Bjoy Balagtas.
-Serving as Creative Director to the show was veteran television director and former Star Magic head and now GMA Artist Center consultant Johnny Manahan.
-Former It's Showtime director Bobet Vidanes later on joined the show in November 2020 also as a Creative consultant until he took over from Manahan as Creative Director in 2021.
+Lunch Out Loud is one of the numerous programs produced by Brightlight Productions, a production company of Albee Benitez, that serves as the blocktimer of TV5 and was directed by newcomer Bjoy Balagtas.
+Serving as creative director to the show was veteran television director and former Star Magic head and now GMA Artist Center consultant Johnny Manahan.
+Former It's Showtime director Bobet Vidanes later joined the show in November 2020 also as a creative consultant until he took over from Manahan as creative director in 2021.

 On July 16, 2022, Lunch Out Loud was reformatted as Tropang LOL and started airing as a late-morning variety show.
-The show also began its simulcast in the pay TV Kapamilya Channel, Kapamilya Online Live, and A2Z as a preprogramming to its former rival It's Showtime which also started its simulcast on TV5 the same day.
-The show concluded on April 29, 2023, with It's Showtime returning to 12:00nn timeslot.
+The show also began its simulcast on the pay TV Kapamilya Channel, Kapamilya Online Live, and A2Z as preprogramming to its former rival It's Showtime, which also started its simulcast on TV5 that same day.
+The show concluded on April 29, 2023, with It's Showtime returning to the 12:00 noon timeslot.

 TiktoClock (2022–present)

-TiktoClock premiered on GMA Network on July 25, 2022, as pre-programming to Eat Bulaga!.
-Directed by Louie Ignacio, it was originally hosted by Kim Atienza, Pokwang and Rabiya Mateo.
-Conceptualized as a one-of-a-kind countdown variety show where "every minute counts." it had an original running time of 45 minutes from 11:15 am until 12:00 nn but later expanded to an hour (11:15 am until 12:15 pm) when GMA started airing contemporary Filipino movies under the movie block Lunchtime Movie Hits following the cancellation of Tahanang Pinakamasaya.
-On April 8, 2024, the show was moved to an earlier timeslot (11:00 am to 12:00 nn) and had a simulcast until September 13, 2024, on GTV back-to-back with It's Showtime.
-Atienza, Pokwang, Jayson Gainza, Faith da Silva and Herlene Budol currently serve as the hosts.
+TiktoClock premiered on the GMA Network on July 25, 2022, as pre-programming for Eat Bulaga!.
+Directed by Louie Ignacio, it was originally hosted by Kim Atienza, Pokwang, and Rabiya Mateo.
+Conceptualized as a one-of-a-kind countdown variety show where "every minute counts", it had an original running time of 45 minutes, from 11:15 am to 12:00 noon but later expanded to an hour (11:15 am until 12:15 pm) when GMA started airing contemporary Filipino movies under Lunchtime Movie Hits following the cancellation of Tahanang Pinakamasaya.
+On April 8, 2024, the show was moved to an earlier timeslot (11:00 am to 12:00 noon) and had a simulcast until September 13, 2024, on GTV back-to-back with It's Showtime.
+Atienza remains an original host to the host and is now joined by Jayson Gainza, Faith da Silva, and Herlene Budol as hosts.